justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 Examples of the type of customization that a directive can do:
 - Custom change detection.
-A directive can store previous values and check new values against them, or against the current state of the DOM.
+A directive can store previous values and check new values against them or against the current state of the DOM.
 - Subscriptions.
 A directive can subscribe to an observable resource ( EventTarget, signal, etc.) and unsubscribe when the directive is disconnected.
 - Modifying DOM.
-A directive can directly modify the DOM, in order to add custom DOM update behavior.
+A directive can directly modify the DOM in order to add custom DOM update behavior.
 For example, DOM-preserving list reordering, general DOM morphing, keyed templates.
 - Detaching DOM.
 Directives can detach and store DOM for later reuse, like a